stratapp-ai/stratapp-ai.github.io/about.md

 ---
 # strategy execution rarely meets expectations, often due to a disconnect between managers and employees

-##### and each day at work, urgent takes over important, and internal email consumes 40% of our time - solve all three with #stratapp, within days, not weeks or months
+##### and each day at work, urgent takes over important, and internal email consumes 40% of our time - you can easily solve all three with #stratapp, in just days, rather than weeks or months